-This sections describes the PI's capacity and commitment to the project: how the PI will take the strategic lead of the project, their past experience (if any) and how much time they are willing to devote to it.
+This sections describes the PI's strategic lead and project management in the project: how the PI will take the strategic lead of the project, what are their past experience(s) (if any) and how much time they are willing to devote to it.
 Please note that for PoC Grants, there is no minimum commitment percentage of the working time required to the PI.
 However, in the grant agreement, PIs must enter a minimum of their working time, as the ERC PoC project shall be performed under their guidance.
 It is essential that the cumulative percentage commitment that the PI spends on the ERC PoC action (at the time of granting) and on the main ERC StG/CoG/AdG/SyG Grant (if still ongoing) does not exceed 100%.